‘Teen Mom’ Kailyn Lowry Drops New Hints About Baby Daddy No 3: Could It Be Chris Lopez?

 Kailyn Lowry is starting to open up about her new baby daddy.
 The Teen Mom 2 star recently revealed that she is currently dating a new man following her divorce from Javi Marroquin.
 Will she reveal his identity in the coming weeks?

-OK Magazine reports that Lowry couldn’t help but gush about her new man during an interview on Ask the Moms.
+OK!
+Magazine reports that Lowry couldn’t help but gush about her new man during an interview on Ask the Moms.
 While she kept the details to a minimum, Lory revealed that he’s a really nice and attractive guy.

 “I’m like, kind of seeing someone,” she stated.
 “Yeah, he’s really nice.
 He’s super hot!”